|Course Title||Catering and Hospitality Level 3 Apprenticeship|

 Functional Skills are a vital part of your apprenticeship.
 They provide the essential knowledge, skills and understanding needed to operate confidently, effectively and independently.
 Functional skills are available at Level 1 and Level 2 and the level you will work towards will depend on the previous qualifications you have achieved, the results of an assessment prior to your apprenticeship and the requirements of the apprenticeship you are completing.
 If you have not already achieved Level 2 English and maths you must study for and take the tests for Level 2 English and maths and chieve level 1 English and maths for Level 2 Apprenticeship.

-Your assessor will visit you on a regular basis and support you with developing your electronic portfolio which is used as evidence for your end point assessment.
+As well as the college attendance, your assessor will visit you on a regular basis and support you with developing your electronic portfolio which is used as evidence for your end point assessment.
 At these meetings observations, question and answer sessions and reviews will take place.

 NHS Catering and Hospitality professionals are progressing their careers and achieving their ambitions through Bury College apprenticeship training programmes.